ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/eligibility_check.md

 <h3 id="ecg-dependants_over_16">Children aged 16 and over</h3>

 The number and age of your children affects how much you can earn and still be eligible for legal aid.
-The rules for children aged over 16 are different to the rules for children aged 15 and under.
+The rules are different for young people over 16 and children aged 15 or under.

 <h3 id="ecg-dependants_under_16">Children aged 15 and under</h3>

 The number and age of your children affects how much you can earn and still be eligible for legal aid.
-The rules for children aged over 16 are different to the rules for children aged 15 and under.
+The rules are different for young people over 16 and children aged 15 or under.

 ## Expenses